-The Vegan Cabbage Rolls Stuffed with Amaranth and Sweet Potatoes can be easily reheated and enjoyed for several days in a row.
+Like with any kind of cabbage rolls, these vegan stuffed cabbage rolls with amaranth can be easily reheated and enjoyed for several days in a row.
 You could either heat them in the oven adding a bit of hot water to the dish or they can be transferred to a pot and reheated on the stove adding a little water as well.

 - 3.3 lbs head of sauerkraut/fermented cabbage